TV Blue Light Investigation

 While exposure to blue light is necessary to control our body's internal clock, many studies have sought to determine whether exposure to blue light from screens has negative effects.
 The amount of blue light from your TV is minimal compared to the sun's, and studies are split on just how much damage it causes to the eye, or even whether there's any damage at all.

 There are two main ways blue light might impact our health, and the effects depend on the specific wavelength of light.
 Higher energy blue light with a wavelength between 415 and 455nm has been shown to be the most likely to cause eye damage.
 Blue light within that range can pass directly through the cornea and lens to the retina, which can cause short-term issues such as dry eyes and general discomfort.
 Some studies have shown(1, 2) that long-term exposure to such light might cause greater issues like cataracts or age-related macular degeneration.
+Scientists aren't universally agreed on the potential harmful effects of blue light, though(1,2).

 While there's still debate about the effect of blue light on the eye, there's more of a consensus on how blue light affects your sleep.
-Studies have shown(1, 2, 3) that blue light in the 460-480nm range can cause our circadian melatonin rhythm to reset, suppressing the body's release of melatonin, which can disrupt your body's internal sleep schedule.
+Studies have shown(1, 2, 3) that blue light in the 460-480nm range can cause our circadian melatonin rhythm to reset, suppressing the body's release of melatonin, which can disrupt the body's internal sleep schedule.
 According to the Sleep Foundation, constant exposure to blue light at bedtime can lead to many negative health impacts, including metabolic disorders and various mental health disorders, including depression.
 Most portable electronic devices have a night mode, which reduces the amount of blue light they produce so you can safely use them before bed without affecting your sleep cycle.

 Do TV Screens Emit Blue Light?